andreasebbehoj/ebbehoej.dk/content/post/register-based-research-with-stata/index.md

 ### Other NPDR datasets

-There are plenty of other datasets: t_foedsler with specific data on deliveries, t_sksube on various tests and examinations, t_pers on specific dates of outpatient visits, and much more.
+There are plenty of other datasets in DNPR: t_foedsler with specific data on deliveries, t_sksube on various tests and examinations, t_pers on specific dates of outpatient visits, and much more.
 I'll describe registries, if I use them in my posts down the line.
 If you are very interested in them, then you are probably Danish, and can read more [here](https://www.esundhed.dk/Dokumentation?rid=5).

+# And now ...

+On with the show!
+The first guide!
+INSERT LINK